rockholla/terraform-packer-workshop/exercises/12/README.md

 So, for our exercise, we use the environment variables we set in our Cloud9 environment back on day 1.
 Packer is able to pass those through to the builder to authenticate.

-Authentication allows Packer to talk to the AWS API to create the builder EC2 instance, configure necessary items in our AWS EC2 area for connecting, connecting, and finally creating the resulting AMI.
+Authentication allows Packer to talk to the AWS API to create the builder EC2 instance, configure necessary items in our AWS EC2 area for connecting, making the connection, and finally creating the resulting AMI.

 To see this more clearly, we'll go ahead and switch over to looking at the template we'll use...